Let me ask you one question… Are website analytics important?

 Traffic patterns refers to the days and times during the week that a majority of traffic is going to your website.
 (You can also look at this on a monthly basis if you have a seasonal business to determine what months of the year your website is visited most.)

 It is best to refresh your website and post content on days where traffic is the highest.
-If your traffic spikes on Tuesdays and Thursdays, then make sure you are posting new blog posts on those days or that you are refreshing your content so that repeat website visitors remain engaged.
+If your traffic spikes on Tuesdays and Thursdays, then make sure you are posting new blog posts on those days.
+You should also be refreshing your content so that repeat website visitors remain engaged.

 Ideally, your website traffic spikes on days you are publishing new blog posts or are directing people to your website via an email campaign or a social media post.
-This is also really good information because it shows that your blog posts are being viewed and that your marketing is doing it’s job.
+This shows that your blog posts are being viewed and that your marketing is doing it’s job.

 So if you want more traffic and your blog posts or emails are generating traffic, this is an indicator that you need to send more emails or write more blog posts!
 Remember that if your marketing does a good job at directing people to your website, you want to have new content on your site for repeat visitors on days you are promoting your business.